Dorothea Stewart, Countess of Gowrie

-Dorothea Stewart, Countess of Gowrie was a Scottish aristocrat.
+Dorothea Stewart, Countess of Gowrie (died after 1600) was a Scottish aristocrat.
 The dates of the birth and death of Dorothea Stewart are unknown.

 Early life

 She was the oldest daughter of Henry Stewart, 1st Lord Methven and Janet Stewart, daughter of John Stewart, 2nd Earl of Atholl and Janet Campbell.
 Her siblings were Henry Stewart, 2nd Lord Methven, Margaret Stewart, Mistress of Ochiltree, and Joan Stewart, Countess of Argyll.

 19th-century writers examined the possibility that Dorothea Stewart was the daughter of Margaret Tudor, or her granddaughter and daughter of a Master of Methven, said to have been killed at the battle of Pinkie in 1547.

 Married life

 Dorothea Stewart married William, Master of Ruthven on 17 August 1561 at Perth.
 The parish register suggests it was a double wedding, her half-sister, Elizabeth Kennedy (died 1572), the daughter of Janet Stewart and Hugh Kennedy of Girvanmains, married Patrick Vans on the same day.
 Later, the Mistress of Ochiltree referred to Patrick Vaus of Barnbarroch in her letters as her "brother".
-He was the wife of her half-sister.
+He was the spouse of her half-sister.

 William Ruthven became Lord Ruthven and was later made Earl of Gowrie.
 Their main home was Huntingtower Castle near Perth, then known as Ruthven Castle.
 The name Ruthven was pronounced "Ryven".

 In October 1570 for her "terce" or jointure lands, Ruthven gave her Dirleton Castle and a third of the lands of Dirleton and Hassington, Haliburton, Ballernoch, Newton, and Cousland.

 Her husband was executed for treason in May 1584 at Stirling.

 She was commanded to surrender Dirleton, Ruthven, Cousland, and the Gowrie lodging in Perth to the crown in May 1584.

 Dorothea Stewart came to the opening of Parliament on 22 August 1584 and knelt down on the High Street crying to the king for grace for her children.
 James Stewart, Earl of Arran pushed her away, and she fainted and was left on the street.